 Figure drawing, with an emphasis on gesture drawing in addition to representational drawing, is the focus of this class.
+Students will spend time in class drawing from the nude model.
 Exploration of various methods of image-making (collage, charcoal, ink, pastel) and various methods of drawing (blind contour, continuous line) are also a focus.